jadz200/passwordchecker/README.md

 # passwordchecker
-password checker using java swing
+password checker with GUI using the java swing library